zxsdotch/zxsdotch.github.com/_posts/2024-12-15-thoughts-on-aws-nitro-enclave-kms-interactions.md

 ## Show don’t tell
 [aws-nitro-enclave-foobar-service](https://github.com/zxsdotch/aws-nitro-enclave-foobar-service) is a piece of Go code we implemented to demonstrate how to securely create and use an AWS KMS-backed key.
 The code uses both setups (with and without TLS handshake from within the enclave) in a secure way.

-AWS’ code examples [kmstool-enclave-cli](https://github.com/aws/aws-nitro-enclaves-sdk-c/tree/main/bin/kmstool-enclave-cli) and [vsock_proxy](https://github.com/aws/aws-nitro-enclaves-cli/blob/main/vsock_proxy) are also correct and good pieces of reference when designing Nitro Enclaves.
+AWS’ code examples [kmstool-enclave-cli](https://github.com/aws/aws-nitro-enclaves-sdk-c/tree/main/bin/kmstool-enclave-cli) and [vsock_proxy](https://github.com/aws/aws-nitro-enclaves-cli/blob/main/vsock_proxy) are equally good references when designing Nitro Enclaves.